 Membership has its benefits!
 Only current FLANC members are eligible.

-FLANC mini grants (up to $500) support educational projects designed to promote foreign language teaching and learning in North Carolina.
+FLANC mini grants (up to $300) support educational projects designed to promote world language teaching and learning in North Carolina.
 The grants are available on a competitive basis.
 Applicants are urged to use these grants to leverage additional funding from their schools or other sources for the development of their grant project.

 Current FLANC members—Membership application is available on the web at: http://www.flanc.org.
 Current FLANC Board members are ineligible.